2018 MLS Roster Composition

-- All Generation adidas players are Supplemental Roster players until they graduate.
+- All Generation adidas players are Supplemental Roster players until they graduate from the program.

-- All Players on the Supplemental Roster must be paid a base salary which is at least the Senior Minimum Salary: $65,000.
+- All players on the Supplemental Roster must be paid a base salary that is at least the Senior Minimum Salary (US$67,500).

-- Players occupying roster spots 25-28 may be filled with Players earning either (i) the Reserve Minimum Salary ($53,000 in 2017) or (ii) Homegrown Players earning more than the Reserve Minimum Salary subject to the Homegrown Player Subsidy.
+- Players occupying roster slots 25-28 may be filled with players earning either (i) the Reserve Minimum Salary (US$54,500 in 2018) or (ii) Homegrown Players earning more than the Reserve Minimum Salary subject to the Homegrown Player Subsidy.

-- Reserve Minimum Salary Players must be 24-years-old or younger during the league year.
-(Age of player is determined by year - not date - of birth.)
+- Reserve Minimum Salary Players must be 24 years or younger during the League Year (age of player is determined by year - not date - of birth).

 - These slots may not be filled with Senior Minimum Salary Players or Generation adidas Players.

-- All Players in slots 25-28 must be paid a base salary which is at least the Reserve Minimum Salary: $53,000.
+- All players in slots 25-28 must be paid a base salary that is at least the Reserve Minimum Salary (US$54,500).